Capelis XC-12

-The Capelis XC-12 was a failed 1933 aircraft design that most notably was used as a prop in the films Five Came Back, The Flying Tigers, The Falcon in Danger, and Immortal Sergeant.
+The Capelis XC-12 was a 1933 aircraft design that most notably was used as a prop in the films Five Came Back, The Flying Tigers, The Falcon in Danger, and Immortal Sergeant.
 The aircraft featured unusual twin horizontal tail structures supported by three vertical tail surfaces.
 Construction and finishing methods involved using sheet metal screws which ultimately led to the abandoning of the project.